 February 10, 2020

-During my firsts group assignments in Primary school, I reacted like the good girl that the army, the “comes from money” ladies and the nuns (daddy, mother and my educators) wanted me to be; it was an unknown territory, and a dangerous one; I could almost say I remember how I freaked out when I heard, “We’re going to try something new; we’re going to work in groups.”
+During my firsts group assignments in Primary school, I reacted like the good girl that the army, mother and the nuns wanted me to be; and I just did it.
+But, I could almost say I remember how I freaked out when I heard, “We’re going to try something new; we’re going to work in groups.”
 You know the feeling, right?

-By the time I got to High School, I had already learned my lines, “Girls, I got this; you can all sign up your names when it’s done;” and then, when I had to choose a “parented imposed” career, I aimed for at least a “non-boss” type: a lawyer.
+By the time I got to High School, I had already learned my lines, “Girls, I got this; you can all sign up your names when it’s done.”

 Long story short!
-I got a few degrees, gave them to my parents to … frame them, and I began working as a freelance-writer, researching and writing thesis (hundreds of pages, for professionals of all sort of fields) in a month, sometimes two at a time, with an untreated ADHD.
+I got a few degrees, gave them to my parents to … frame them, and I began working as a freelance-writer, researching and writing thesis (hundreds of pages, for professionals of all sort of fields) in a month, sometimes two at a time, with an untreated ADHD and PTSD.
 You can imagine how that turned out …

-For years, blogging was a hobby and coding was this “abstract safe space,” where my worries and wild thoughts had no room; a playground for my creativity; but eventually, it all turned into something greater.
+For years, blogging had been a hobby and coding an “abstract safe space,” one where my worries had no room; a playground for my creativity; but eventually, it all turned into something greater.

 Was that short enough?